-A multi-faceted artist and architect, Marcos Novak (1957) was born in Caracas and studied architecture, specialising in industrial design.
-As a researcher at Austin University in Texas he began to focus on the relationship between information technology and construction in the early eighties.
+BiographyMulti-faceted artist, composer and architect, Marcos Novak (1957) was born in Caracas and studied architecture, specializing in programs for industrial design.
+A researcher at the University of Austin, Texas, since the 1980s he has devoted himself to the relationship between computer science and construction.

-A paladin of “non-traditional” architecture, Novak found inspiration in the study of the spatial potential of the new digital technologies, algorithmic compositions and music.
+Working in “non-traditional” architecture, his design thinking stems from exploring the spatial potential of new digital technologies, algorithmic compositions and music.

-This original career route led him to coin new terms such as “transarchitecture”, “liquid architecture”, “navigable music”, “habitable cinema”, “archimusic” and various other words which aptly describe his design methods.
+His innovative professional career has led to him coining new terms such as “liquid architecture” and “transarchitecture”, together with “navigable music”, “habitable cinema”, “archimusic” and several other terms which aptly illustrate his design methods.

-On the basis of these purely theoretical postulates, Novak has designed numerous prototypes, laboratories and real installations which remain liquid architectures through mechanical devices, giving the impression of being somewhere between the physical and virtual worlds (transarchitectures), which users can “use” even through sensors.
+On the basis of this purely theoretical premise, Novak has designed numerous prototypes, workshops and actual installations, which are liquid architectures through mechanical measures, giving the impression of being somewhere between the physical and virtual domains (transarchitecture), albeit “used” through sensors.

-He has participated in countless international exhibitions in museums and galleries all over the world, including the 7th and 9th Biennale International Architecture Exhibitions in Venice (2000 and 2004).
+In addition to numerous conferences and conventions on digital issues, Novak has participated in innumerable international exhibitions in museums and galleries worldwide, including the 7th and 9th International Architecture Exhibitions at the Venice Biennial (2000 and 2004).

-Novak’s publications include Cyberspace: First Steps (1991), which has been translated into several languages and included in a number of anthologies of documents about the digital world.
+Novak’s publications include the previously mentioned Cyberspace: First Steps (1991), published in Italy in 1993 as Architetture liquide nel cyberspazio, which has been translated into several languages and included in a number of anthologies about the digital world.

-- Web-Event Trans-ports (with K. Oosterhuis and O. Bouman) NAi (Netherlands Architecture Institute), Rotterdam (the Netherlands), 2000
+- Web-Event Trans-ports (con K. Oosterhuis e O. Bouman) NAi (Netherlands Architecture Institute), Rotterdam (Olanda), 2000

 - Stand der Dinge/ Virtuelle Entwicklungen, Künstlerhaus, Vienna (Austria), 1999

-- Brasmitte: Interventions in Megacities, SESC Belenzinho Sao Paulo (Brazil), 1999
+- Brasmitte: Interventions in Megacities, SESC Belenzinho Sao Paulo (Brasile), 1999

-- Transarchitectures 02-03, various locations, including NAi (Netherlands Architecture Institute), Rotterdam (the Netherlands); Institute Francaise d’Architecture, Paris (France); Centre de Design de l’UQAM University of Quebec Montreal (Canada); 1997-1998
+- Transarchitectures 02-03, sedi varie, tra cui NAi (Netherlands Architecture Institute), Rotterdam (Olanda); Institute Francaise d’Architecture, Parigi (Francia); Centre de Design de l’UQAM University of Quebec Montreal (Canada); 1997-1998

 - Variable Data Forms, 1999